CrackberryPi/hardware/README.md

 ### Power, Lithium Ion Battery and charging circuit

-A properly sized Lithium Ion battery should be sourced, and a charging circuit included on our board.
-We might be able to use the micro-USB power-connector on the Pi for power input, although our system should optimally include an actual on/off switch so that even security-conscious users can be certain the system is actually off when they think it is off.
+Our system should optimally include a hardware on/off switch so that even security-conscious users can be certain the system is actually off when they think it is off.

 This means adding an extra micro-usb port on our PCB, which is intended for charging the battery.
 The RPi will in turn be powered through the appropriate pin on the connector, with a switch in between.
 This allows the battery to charge while all other components are turned off.

 Current best battery we can find is [this one](https://www.adafruit.com/products/354) from Adafruit, which fits rather perfectly and at 3.7V * 4.4 Ah would give us 16.28 Wh which at 5W gives us somewhat over 3 hrs of operation.

-For the charging circuit we will use the MCP73833/4.
+For the charging circuit we will use the BQ24297.
+This charging IC uses USB input power to charge the battery, has a step-up circuit supplying 5V@1.5A and a complete powerpath management for switching between battery usage and usb input with charging.

 ![Charging circuit](https://github.com/CrackberryPi/hardware/raw/master/images/charger.JPG "charging circuit")